Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 - Grab the pull-up bar with an overhand grip with your hands shoulder-width apart and legs straight downward.

-- Engaging your abdominal muscle, bring your knees upward toward your body until your abs are fully engaged.
+- Engaging your abdominal muscles, bring your knees upward toward your body until your abs are fully engaged.

 - Hold for a couple of seconds, then lower your legs until your knees are extended.
 That’s your complete rep.